kevinwong1983/AttributeAllocationTable/doc/design.md

 	* The init, getter and setter will be Mutex locked to prevent access to the same data at the same time by different threads.
 This will prevent data corruption.
-	For this implementation a stub will be used.
 	* At this moment we the nvm component is tested on a semi unit-test/integration test level.
 In the future these levels should be split up into a unit-test level tests